 Attainment of Proficiency refers to the percentage of ELs that attain proficiency in English.
-Georgia has defined Proficiency as obtaining an ACCESS composite score of 4.3 or higher on the Tier B or C version of the test in grades 1-12.
-Kindergarten students who score an ACCESS composite score of 4.3 and scores of 4.3 or higher in all language domains (speaking, listening, reading, writing) are deemed English proficient.
+Georgia has defined Proficiency as obtaining an ACCESS composite score of 5.0 or higher on the Tier B or C version of the test in grades 1-12.
+Students achieving CPL scores between 4.6-4.9 may, be deemed English proficient and exited from English language support services based on the English Learner Reclassification Review Committee (ELRRC) decision as documented on the English Learner Reclassification Review Form.
+Kindergarten students who score an ACCESS composite score of 5.0 and scores of 5.0 or higher in all language domains (speaking, listening, and reading) except writing (minimum score of 4.5 for this domain) are deemed English proficient.